teach-afp/www/input/lecture2.md

 * We define them in a different module (`Matrix.hs`).

-## Alternative implementation : deep embedding
+## Alternative implementation: deep embedding

 * **Types**: represent how shapes are constructed (i.e., either by a basic shape or a combination of them).